cocodrilodog/tools-motion-kit/README.md

 # MotionKit Guide

-MotionKit is a tool that animates anything.
+MotionKit is a Unity engine tool that animates anything.
 It is very similar to [DOTween](http://dotween.demigiant.com/getstarted.php), but with inspector super powers and a few tweaks that makes it simpler to use and learn.

 ([Watch overview on YouTube](http://www.youtube.com/watch?v=1knaaxQQs3I))